The Mega Cap 7

 They have a market capitalisation of US$8.5T and represent ~10% of global equities.
 Global data is expected to grow 60-fold by 2035, driving strong long-term growth for these 7 digital network owners.

-We believe that to successfully meet rising monetary inflation, investors should pivot away from old economy companies in favor of the digital economy.
+We believe that to successfully meet rising monetary inflation, investors should pivot away from old economy companies in favour of the digital economy in their core portfolio.
 As an example, 30-40% of investors’ capital should be allocated to these 7 strong Mega Cap companies.

 The Digital Disruptors

-We believe investors should allocate a further 30-40% of capital into global and exponential technology companies who are launching highly innovative products for both business and consumers.
+We believe investors should allocate a further 30-40% of capital in their core portfolio into global and exponential technology companies who are launching highly innovative products for both business and consumers.